lucasichen/lucasichen/README.md

 <p>I am a studying software engineering at McMaster University</p>

 * 🔭 I’m currently looking for new opporunties
-* 🌱 I’m currently learning java, bash, and C
+* 🌱 I’m currently learning java
 * 📫 Connect with me on <a href="https://www.linkedin.com/in/lucasichen/">LinkedIn</a>

 ### Langauges/Frameworks